lokesh-go/notes/golang/goroutines/README.md

 - Goroutine created with initial only 2KB of stack size.

 ### When to use Goroutines?
-Goroutines are useful when you want to do multiple things simultaneously.
+Goroutines are useful when you want to do multiple things **simultaneously**.
 For example, if you have ten things you want to do at the same time, you can do each one on a separate goroutine, and wait for all of them to finish.

 ### Why goroutines are lightweight?
-It's because a goroutine starts with a stack space of 2KB which is extremely smaller and more compact than OS thread's fixed-size stack space of 2MB.
+- It's because a goroutine starts with a stack space of 2KB which is extremely smaller and more compact than OS thread's fixed-size stack space of 2MB.
+However,  Go runtime dynamically manages the stack size of Goroutines based on the program's needs.
+- Goroutines are managed by the Go runtime and not by the underlying operating system.
+It allows Go runtime to have more control over scheduling Goroutines and enables efficient concurrency management without relying solely on operating system threads.